Frequently Asked Questions

 Where are you located?

-We're located at 1736 18th Street in San Francisco’s Potrero Hill neighborhood.
+Sequoia Fabrica is located at 1736 18th Street in San Francisco’s Potrero Hill neighborhood.

-We're convienently near several major bus lines (19, 22, 55), a bike lane (on 17th Street), and there is street parking in the neighborhood.
+Our workshop is near several major bus lines (19, 22, 55), a bike lane (on 17th Street), and there is street parking in the neighborhood.

 How can I access the space?